 Estates that owe tax ~0.1% of all deaths

 The Tax Cuts and Jobs Act (TCJA) doubled the estate tax exemption beginning in 2018.
 This higher exemption is currently set to expire after 2025, which could reduce the exemption to approximately $7 million (adjusted for inflation).
-Congress may extend it — check for updates.
+Congress may extend it — check our 2026 tax changes page for the latest.
+If the exemption does drop, the number of taxable estates would roughly triple, making planning far more urgent for households in the $7–14 million range.

 Federal Estate Tax Brackets